deathdric/infrastructure-setup-scripts/conjur/README.md

 #### Setting the root policy

-Now that conjur is setup and we have an administrator account, we need to bootstrap some policies.
+Now that conjur is set up and that we have an administrator account, we need to bootstrap some policies.
 The first policy to create is the root policy (which all other policies will be derived from).

 Root policy is defined in a [YAML file](policy/root.yml) which providers :